sghaskell/integrations/collectd-docker/README.md

 ### METRICS

-For full documentation of the metrics and dimensions emitted by this plugin, see the `docs` directory in this repository.
+For documentation of the metrics and dimensions emitted by this plugin, [click here](./docs).

 ### LICENSE